-Disclaimer: We have no association with WordPress, Automattic, or any WordPress products mentioned or reviewed on this site.
-We may derive affiliate commissions from purchases of any products mentioned on this site.
-All images remain the copyright of their respective owners and comply with all license terms and agreements of use to the best of our knowledge.
+Disclaimer: This site has no direct association with WordPress, Automattic, or any WordPress-related products mentioned on this site.
+We may receive financial benefits from the purchase of any products advertised, reviewed or linked to our site.
+All images remain the copyright of their respective owners and comply with all license terms and agreements of use.

 Did you find this tutorial useful?
 If so, please consider sharing this tutorial with anyone thinking of starting their own business online using the social links below.